wllsln/my_setup/README.md

 # my_setup

 This is my development environment scripted in Ruby.
-Documentation steps is written for Ubuntu environment
+Documentation steps is written for Ubuntu environment.

 ## Prerequisites